Portrait of Ade Famoti

 About

-Prior to Microsoft Research, he was a senior leader with accountability for several multi-million dollar high-growth, cloud and enterprise sales at Microsoft and also worked in various senior industry leadership roles, helping to accelerate multi-million-dollar revenue growth and platform adoption.
-He graduated with a B.Sc in Computer Information Science degree from Morgan State University, a M.Sc in Technology Management from Columbia University, Deep Reinforcement Learning training from the Massachusetts Institute of Technology (MIT), and enrolled at Clare Hall, at the University of Cambridge, United Kingdom.
+Prior to Microsoft Research, Ade held senior industry leadership roles with accountability for multi-billion-dollar, high-growth cloud and enterprise businesses, helping to accelerate platform adoption and revenue growth across global markets.
+He holds a B.Sc. in Computer Information Science from Morgan State University, an M.Sc. in Technology Management from Columbia University, completed advanced training in Deep Reinforcement Learning at the Massachusetts Institute of Technology (MIT), AMP from the Yale School of Management, and a member of Clare Hall Cambridge, with an Executive MBA from the University of Cambridge Judge Business School.